superbenefit/WREEP-docs/token.md

 # Rewards

-Members of the WREEP community can earn rewards by taking certain actions within community spaces.
+Members of the Windfall Protocol Community can earn rewards by taking certain actions within community spaces.

 These **non-financial** rewards are meant to recognize those who bring value to the community by interacting with others, sharing knowledge, attending events and participating an a variety of other ways.&#x20;